3 Great Benefits of Becoming a Medical Receptionist

 - Hospital expansions—As cities grow and more of the public seeks medical service, new hospitals or additions to existing hospitals need to be built.
 They all employ people like admitting clerks and department receptionists.
 And Canada already has a total of well over 900 public and private hospitals.***

 - A growing number of dentists—Over half of Canada's dentists run their own solo practices, which means they also need people skilled at reception duties and related tasks.
 In 2010, the country had about 19,500 licensed dentists.
 But in 2013, it had over 21,100.****

-And here's another interesting fact: Over 38 percent of all receptionists in Canada work in healthcare or social assistance.† The opportunities are simply extensive.
+And here's another interesting fact: Close to 38 percent of all receptionists in Canada work in healthcare or social assistance.† The opportunities are simply extensive.

 2. Good Pay With Few Training Requirements

 Getting into a career as a medical office receptionist is usually a pretty fast process.
 Specialized schooling for this field typically takes only one or two years at the very most.
 And some programs last only a few months.
 It's just long enough to give you a practical understanding of areas like healthcare terminology, office procedures, and commonly used computer applications (e.g., Microsoft Office).